Pros and Cons of Wood Countertops

 Yes, you can.
-Sealing butcher block countertops is a great way to maintain their look.
+Sealing butcher block is a great way to maintain their look.
 When choosing a finish, the most common choices are polyurethane and oil.
-Poly is a topical, chemical-based option that dries into a plastic coat which helps keep out moisture.
+Poly is a topical, chemical-based option that dries into a plastic coat to keep out moisture.
 Natural oils penetrate the wood and maintain the original texture.

 “We craft chop block tops from a variety of species with good results.
 We prefer oil finishes on most tops, especially in non-commercial uses.
 While they can require more upkeep and re-application of oil, they are more forgiving than film finishes and easier to repair.”

 Think wood countertops are right for you?
 We asked the pros how to maintain them.

 Tip 1: Know Whether to Wax or Oil Your Countertop

 To determine the right care routine, decide whether or not you want to prepare food directly on the wood countertop or on a separate cutting board.